-Alumni may purchase a Remote Campus or Garage parking permit.
-Permits can be purchased in person at the PTS Customer Service locations in University Lofts or the Stadium Garage.
+Alumni may purchase a garage parking permit.
+Permits can be purchased at the PTS Customer Service location in University Lofts.

-Retirees of the university are eligible for a free retiree parking permit which allows parking in Remote Campus parking lots weekdays until 4 p.m. and Remote Campus or any ungated lots on campus Monday-Thursday after 3 p.m., or any time Friday, Saturday and Sunday.
+Retirees of the university are eligible for a free retiree parking permit which allows parking in Zone E parking lots Monday-Thursday until 3 p.m., and any ungated lot on campus Monday-Thursday after 3 p.m., or any time Friday, Saturday and Sunday.
 Other permits, such as Gated, Ungated and Garage permits, are available at regular cost, dependent on availability.
 The permit is intended for visitation use only and cannot be used for part-time work or attending classes.
-Interested retirees must send a written request to firstname.lastname@example.org and a permit will be issued upon verification of employment status.
+Interested retirees must send a written request to email@example.com and a permit will be issued upon verification of employment status.

 Vendors making deliveries to campus must use the timed loading/unloading zones.
 Those on campus for repair purposes that will take longer than 20 minutes may park in unrestricted parking spaces.
 Vehicles parked in loading/unloading areas that are displaying a permanent company logo need not display a UH parking permit.
 Those using private or unmarked vehicles or those parking in non-loading area spaces must stop at the visitor information booth to receive free a temporary parking permit.

 Complimentary parking for contractors is available at UH Technology Bridge in the front gravel lot beyond the electrical tower.
 If other parking arrangements are needed, it must be coordinated in advance through the UH project manager and approved by Parking and Transportation Services in writing.
 Payment will be required.